ionos-cloud/ionosctl/docs/subcommands/loadbalancer-nic-detach.md

 Use this command to remove the association of a NIC with a Load Balancer.

-You can wait for the action to be executed using `--wait` option.
+You can wait for the Request to be executed using `--wait-for-request` option.
 You can force the command to execute without user input using `--ignore-stdin` option.

 Required values to run command: